 For this you have to start the Gatling recorder, then open file

-har file you saved just now form the browser.
+har file you saved just now from the browser.

 Select Recorder Mode as HAR Converter.
-It is shown in the screen below:
+It is shown on the screen below:

-Now the start button can be tapped to start converting the HAR into required scala script.
-Now this script can be used to perform simulations as discussed earlier.
+Now the start button can be tapped to start converting the HAR into the required scala script.
+Now, this script can be used to perform simulations as discussed earlier.

-From the Gatling's simulation's point of view, there are some benefits of using the HAR file.
+From Gatling's simulation's point of view, there are some benefits of using the HAR file.